timxx/pywpsrpc/README.md

 # take wps for example here
 from pywpsrpc.rpcwpsapi import (createWpsRpcInstance, wpsapi)

-# use the RpcProxy to make things easy...
-from pywpsrpc import RpcProxy

 # now create the rpc instance
 hr, rpc = createWpsRpcInstance()

-# all the calls returns the error code as the first value
+# most of the call returns the error code as the first value
-# you can check it for fails
+# you can check it for fails (negative number means failed)
 # 0 means all fines, you can use the common module's S_OK,
 # FAILED or SUCCEEDED to check
-# recommend use the RpcProxy instead

 # get the application and you get everything...
-# here we use the RpcProxy to wrap the application
-# otherwise, you have to call Release on each instance
-# and handle the hr for every call...
-app = RpcProxy(rpc.getWpsApplication())
+hr, app = rpc.getWpsApplication()

 # Add blank doc e.g.
-doc = app.Documents.Add()
+hr, doc = app.Documents.Add()

 # append text...
 selection = app.Selection